 Where the assets of a trust cease to be within the scope of IHT because the settlor ceases to be a long-term resident, this will give rise to a deemed exit charge (see further information below).

-• If the settlor dies on or after 6 April 2025, the non-UK situs property will continue to be within the charge to IHT for the remaining life of the trust, and therefore not regarded as excluded property, if the settlor was a long-term resident immediately prior to their date of death, or
+- If the settlor dies on or after 6 April 2025, the non-UK situs property will continue to be within the charge to IHT for the remaining life of the trust, and therefore not regarded as excluded property, if the settlor was a long-term resident immediately prior to their date of death, or

-There will also be an additional requirement imposed on settlements in which a beneficiary has a qualifying interest in possession (QIIP) for IHT purposes.
+There is also an additional requirement imposed on settlements in which a beneficiary has a qualifying interest in possession (QIIP) for IHT purposes.
 From 6 April 2025, in order for non-UK situs property comprised within such settlements to be regarded as excluded property, neither the settlor nor the beneficiary with the QIIP can be long-term resident on the date of the IHT chargeable event.

 There are various other rules to determine the IHT status of assets held within interest in possession trusts, making this area a particularly complicated one.
 Therefore, any trustees or life tenants of such trusts should take advice on this as a matter of urgency.